 Doug Ford re-elected as Ontario premier with majority government, CTV News declares

-Doug Ford will be re-elected as premier of Ontario with a majority government, CTV News declares.
+Doug Ford has been re-elected as premier of Ontario with a majority government, CTV News declares.

 Polls closed across the province at 9 p.m. on Thursday and shortly after CTV News declared the Progressive Conservative leader the winner of the 2022 election.

-The 57-year-old first dove into provincial politics in 2018 after serving eight years as a city councillor in Toronto.
-In his first election,
+Ford first dove into provincial politics in 2018 after serving eight years as a city councillor in Toronto.
+In his first election he was able to oust Kathleen Wynne, ending the Ontario Liberal Party’s 15-year reign in the province.

 Despite his many years of public service, Ford tends to brand himself moreso as a businessman and builder—someone who says “yes” to projects and promises to “get it done.”